katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 ![4127a8fef430552efa5474ef78551f1c](https://user-images.githubusercontent.com/131799834/234361104-e40d579a-4e6b-4564-96b6-72f292b16b80.png)

 We then proceeded to create the Text Analytics model.
-We want to create model that accurately predict the topic of a customer inquiry and assigns it one.
+We want to create a model that accurately predicts the Group of a customer inquiry based on its content.
 To do this, we used SAS Enterprise Miner.
-Secondly, we used the Model Comparison feature of SAS so we could find the most accurate model.
-Finally, we also utilized the Score feature of the software so the model displays the probability that a customer inquiry is about a specific topic and assigns it the most probable one.
+Secondly, we used the Model Comparison feature of SAS to find the most accurate model.
+Finally, we also utilized the Score feature of the software so the model displays the probability that a customer inquiry is about a specific Group and assigns it the most probable one.

 **Results for the Text Analytics Model**